 Over the past two decades the scope of Ben’s work has taken an ever increasing architectural direction, culminating in the return to education to study architecture.
 Seven years on, architectural practice New British Design is busy taking on an ever more diverse range of projects - from restaurants to residential schemes and urban master planning.

-Whilst his occupation has evolved primarily to that of an architect, the synergy between furniture maker and architect adds a distinctiveness to his work and his knowledge and understanding of craft continues to feed into every stage of the design and build process.
+Whilst his occupation has evolved primarily to that of an architectural designer, the synergy between furniture making and architectural design adds a distinctiveness to his work and his knowledge and understanding of craft continues to feed into every stage of the design and build process.